locessentials/eng401-business-english-us/unit3/week7/week7-overview.md

 ## Overview

-This week focuses on technical specifications structure and format, standardized terminology in specifications, technical documentation types and purposes, and language precision in technical documentation.
+This week focuses on the structure and format of technical specifications, standardized terminology in specifications, types and purposes of specifications for different industries, and language precision in technical documentation.

 ## Topics Covered

 ### Subtopics
 - **Technical specifications structure and format**
 - **Standardized terminology in specifications**
-- **Technical documentation types and purposes**
+- **Technical specifications types and purposes**
 - **Language precision in technical documentation**

 ## Class Activities